We're the only ecology consultancy that will refund your money if you don't get planning based on our advice (terms apply)

 Acoustic Consultants

-The consultants and surveyors at Arbtech come highly recommended, covering multiple different aspects of planning to ensure that nothing stands in the way of your proposed development.
-All of our team are in possession of the training, qualifications and licensing to undertake surveys for planning with high levels of quality, for a wide range of industry sectors, and at a competitive price.
+The consultants and surveyors at Arbtech come highly recommended, covering multiple different aspects of planning to ensure that nothing stands in the way of your development plans.
+All of our team are in possession of the training, qualifications and licensing to undertake surveys for planning with unrivalled quality, for a wide range of industry sectors, and at a fair price.

 Nationwide coverage allows us to attend all major cities and all towns and villages in and around them.
-Our noise assessment consultants hold the same level of expertise and insight, giving them everything they need to evaluate the sound environment, identify noise sources, record sound levels within the current noise standard, reduce noise levels, and appease your environmental health officer and planning officer.
+Our experienced acoustic consultants hold the same level of expertise and insight, giving them everything they need to evaluate the sound environment, identify major noise sources, record noise measurements within the current noise standard, reduce noise exposure, and appease your planning officer.

 Contact Arbtech for a Free Quote

 All you need to do to get the ball rolling on your noise survey is get in touch with our team by calling the phone number or filling out the quote form at the top of this page, or you can visit our dedicated contact page.
-Within a short period of reaching out, our team will reach out to you to go over the details of your planning project and development site, enabling us to formulate a free quote for you to look over.
+Within a short period of reaching out, our team will contact you to go over the details of your planning project and site location, enabling us to formulate a free quote for you to look over.

-Assuming you are happy with the no-obligation quote, confirm that you intend to move forwards with us, and we can work with you to choose a suitable date for a site visit.
-On the day of the noise assessment, one of our team will arrive on time, conduct the checks on the noise level and the sound environment, and from there, they can put together a noise survey report that you can use to accompany your application for planning permission.
+Assuming you are happy with the no-obligation quote, confirm that you intend to move forward with us, and we can work with you to choose a suitable date for a site visit.
+On the day of the noise assessment, one of our team will arrive on time, conduct the checks on the noise limits and the sound environment, and from there, they can put together an acoustic report that you can use to accompany your application for planning permission.

 Common Questions

-Noise assessments can prevent a proposed development from causing significantly adverse effects on the local environment and human health, as well as ensuring that sound insulation and noise levels are correctly processed for the long-term noise standards of a building.
+Noise assessments can prevent a proposed development from causing significant effects on the local environment and human health, as well as ensuring that sound insulation and noise levels are correctly processed for the long-term noise standards of a building.
+They are especially important for student accommodation, new residential developments and sensitive construction projects near local communities.

 Ready to Get Started?